Credential Infusion

 value: Basic Zm9vYmFyCg==

-1. Use any HTTP client to send HTTP requests to http://my-http-service.demo
+- Use any HTTP client to send requests to

 note